makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Hey," the badger murmured as they lingered close.
 "I have Wednesday off.
 Can I see you again after you get off work?"

-Selena leaned across the center console to hug awkwardly around Malina, hungry for a bit more contact before heading inside.
+Sélènea leaned across the center console to hug awkwardly around Malina, hungry for a bit more contact before heading inside.
 "I'll ask Aiden, but I think so, yeah."

 With one last cheekrub, she unbuckled and slipped out of the car.